foxbit19/todo-app/server/README.md

 ### Testing

-I've used the standard go library for testing and `assert` package for assertions.
+I used the standard go library for testing and `assert` package for assertions.
 There are no integration tests.

 #### How to test
 Launch the test using the command